-Presidio Graduate School offers full time students the ability to earn two master degrees in three years: MBA and MPA in sustainable management.
+Presidio Graduate School offers full-time students the ability to earn two master degrees in three years: an MBA and MPA in sustainable solutions.
 Students complete this 90-credit rigorous curriculum combining the best of our private sector innovation education with our cutting-edge public sector training.

 The design of the MBA/MPA Dual Degree illustrates PGS’s distinctive systems-thinking approach to sustainable management.
 This MBA/MPA Dual Degree is built upon the same MBA and MPA foundations as our single degree programs.

 While our individual MBA and MPA curriculum are already closely integrated, with 50% of coursework overlapping, the MBA/MPA Dual Degree allows a student to take the entire set of courses from each program and gain deep skills in cross-sector management and collaboration.

 The MBA/MPA Dual Degree program culminates in MBA and MPA Capstone projects which demonstrate the graduate’s readiness to take on the most intractable intersectoral challenges.